airbnb/javascript/packages/eslint-config-quri/README.md

 and React.
 It requires `eslint`, `eslint-plugin-react` and `eslint-plugin-require-path-exists`.

-1. `npm install --save-dev eslint-config-quri eslint-plugin-react eslint-plugin-require-path-exists eslint`
+1. `npm install --save-dev eslint-config-quri eslint-plugin-react eslint-plugin-require-path-exists eslint-plugin-babel eslint`
 2. add `"extends": "quri"` to your .eslintrc

-### eslint-config-airbnb/base
+### eslint-config-quri/base

 Lints ES6+ but does not lint React.
 Requires `eslint`.

-1. `npm install --save-dev eslint-config-quri eslint`
+1. `npm install --save-dev eslint-config-quri eslint-plugin-require-path-exists eslint-plugin-babel eslint`
 2. add `"extends": "quri/base"` to your .eslintrc

 ## Improving this config